felixcao999/promexp/node2es/README.md

 # Summary
-Get Metic from Node Exporter, and sent to ES
+Get Selected Metics from Promethues(By Node Exporter), and sent to ES in more structed JSON format. (prometheusbeat will send all metrics)